strapdata/elassandra/docs/elassandra/source/operations.rst

 Restoring a snapshot
 --------------------

-Restoring Cassandra SSTable and Elasticsearch Lucene files allows recovery of a keyspace and its associated Elasticsearch indices without stopping any node
+Restoring Cassandra SSTable and Elasticsearch Lucene files allows the recovery of a keyspace and its associated Elasticsearch indices without stopping any nodes
-(but it is not intended to duplicate data to another virtual datacenter or cluster).
+(but it is not intended to duplicate data to another virtual datacentre or cluster).

-To perform a hot restore of Cassandra keyspace and its Elasticsearch indices :
+How to perform a hot restore of Cassandra keyspace and its Elasticsearch indices :

 1. Close all Elasticsearch indices associated with the keyspace
-2. Truncate all Cassandra tables of the keyspace (because of delete operation later than the snapshot)
+2. Truncate all Cassandra tables of the keyspace (because of delete operation later than??????? the snapshot)
 3. Restore the Cassandra table with your snapshot on each node
-4. Restore Elasticsearch snapshot on each node (if ES index is open during nodetool refresh, this causes Elasticsearch index rebuild by the compaction manager, usually 2 threads).
+4. Restore Elasticsearch snapshot on each node (if ES index is open during nodetool refresh, it causes an Elasticsearch index rebuild by the compaction manager, usually 2 threads).
 5. Load restored SSTables with a ``nodetool refresh``
 6. Open all indices associated to the keyspace

 Point in time recovery
 ----------------------

 Point-in-time recovery is intended to recover the data at any time.
-This requires a restore of the last available Cassandra and Elasticsearch snapshot before your recovery point and then applies the commitlogs from this restore point to the recovery point.
+This requires a restore of the last available Cassandra and Elasticsearch snapshots before your recovery point and apply the commitlogs from this restore point to the recovery point.
 In this case, replaying commitlogs on startup also re-indexes data in Elasticsearch indices, ensuring consistency at the recovery point.

-Of course, when stopping a production cluster is not possible, you should restore on a temporary cluster, make a full snapshot, and restore it on your production cluster as described by the hot restore procedure.
+Of course, when stopping a production cluster is not possible, you should restore on a temporary cluster, make a full snapshot, and restore it on your production cluster as described in the hot restore procedure.

-To perform a point-in-time-recovery of a Cassandra keyspace and its Elasticsearch indices, for all nodes at the same time :
+How to perform a point-in-time-recovery of a Cassandra keyspace and its Elasticsearch indices, for all nodes at the same time:

 1. Stop all the datacenter nodes.
 2. Restore the last Cassandra snapshot before the restore point and commitlogs from that point to the restore point